Work From Home Jobs That Hold Up Better Over Time

 - Role-specific tasks and measurable outputs, not vague “earn from home” promises.

-- Compensation, tools, and expectations that match the underlying occupation — not generic recruiting copy.
+- Compensation, tools, and expectations that match the underlying occupation.

 Red flags vs green flags